-Understand: Basic, Performance Criteria 1-7

-Common European Framework: A1 Spoken Interaction, A1 Spoken Production, A1
+CFALANG4.1 - Understand basic spoken or signed language in limited familiar work situations, Performance Criteria 1-7Common European Framework: A1 Spoken Interaction, A1 Spoken Production, A1 Listening

-Listening

 Reading in a Roman Language

 Unit Reference K/616/0614 Level Entry 3 Credit Value 2 Guided Learning 15 hours Unit Summary Learners will recognise basic written signs and understand simple written instructions and texts on familiar subjects in the target language.
 Written work produced by learners does not need to be handwritten.
 A dictionary can be used by learners for this unit.
 Learning Outcomes (1 to 2) The learner will Assessment Criteria (1.1 to 2.2) The learner can Understand basic instructions/signs in the target language.
 1.1 Read and give the meaning in English to 10 signs/instructions given in the target language using a dictionary/glossary if required.
 2. Understand a text in the target language consisting of vocabulary in everyday use.
 2.1 Read a simple written text in the target language which must include: a. a limited range of everyday vocabulary b. simplest ways of expressing the present tense/timeframe c. a negative form d. basic link words in everyday use e. basic numerical data (at least 1-1000). using a dictionary/glossary if required.
 2.2 Respond in English to 5 questions set in English demonstrating understanding of the text above using a dictionary/glossary if required.